yk1ax/CodingReminder/README.md

 - [x] Final UI polishing (_with support for both light and dark theme_)
 - [x] Notifications (~~if possible~~)
 - [ ] Daily fetching with WorkManager
-- [ ] Add firebase where it fetches the contests in the backend and apps just have to fetch it from one source(if possible)
+- [ ] Option to set automatic reminder for all contests